 Office: 207-442-0998 (24 hrs) Mobile: 207-841-0998

 Bret Gilliam is President of the consulting corporation, OCEAN TECH.
-He has been professionally involved in the diving and maritime industry since 1971, a career now spanning over forty-five years.
+He has been professionally involved in the diving and maritime industry since 1971, a career now spanning nearly forty-nine years.

-Since beginning diving in 1958, he has logged over 18,000 dives around the world.
+Since beginning diving in 1959, he has logged over 19,000 dives around the world.
 His background includes scientific expeditions, military/commercial projects, operating hyperbaric diving treatment medical facilities, liveaboard dive vessels and luxury yachts, retail dive store & Caribbean resort operation and ownership.
 He was founder and President of V.I.
 DIVERS LTD. in the U.S. Virgin Islands until selling that corporation in 1985.
-As Vice President and Director of Operations for Ocean Quest International Cruise Lines, he was responsible for the world's largest sport diving program from 1987 to 1990 aboard the 500-ft., 18,000 ton ship Ocean Spirit.
+As Vice President and Director of Operations for Ocean Quest International Cruise Lines, he was responsible for the world's largest sport diving program from 1987 to 1990 aboard the 500-ft., 18,000-ton ship Ocean Spirit.
 Bret is licensed as a U.S.C.G.
 Merchant Marine Master, deep submersible pilot, aircraft pilot, and recompression chamber supervisor.